 The human visual system on the other hand, is not a direct imaging system.
 We don’t see complete exposures of our full field of view like photographs or frames of video.
-Instead, the cohesive, photographic like image you perceive is the result of a highly computed composite of spatially and temporally arbitrary visual information.
-The source of this visual information is our eyes, but they supply only a fraction of the required information to build our full field of view at any given moment.
+Instead, the cohesive, photographic like image you perceive is the result of a highly computed composite of spatially and temporally arbitrary visual information and stimuli.
+The source of this visual information is an image focussed on our retinas, but they supply only a fraction of the required information to build our full field of view at any given moment.
 For more on current research in this field see: ‘A Mathematical Model Unlocks the Secrets of Vision’ – Quanta Magazine

 There are two types of photoreceptive cells that make up the retina.
 These are called rods and cones.
 Rods are responsible for low light vision and are not sensitive to color.
 Cones are responsible for color vision and have a high spatial acuity.
 A small area at the center of the retina called the fovea contains cones packed in sufficient density to see high resolution information.
 This represents only about the central 2 degrees of our field of view.
 The fovea is less than 1% of our retina but takes up over 50% of the visual cortex in the brain.